ComputationalPsychiatry/PhysIO-Test-Reference-Results/README.txt

 University of Zurich and ETH Zurich
 ------------------------------------------------------------------------

-The TNU CheckPhysRETROICOR Toolbox is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The PhysIO Toolbox is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.